auroravoje/auroravoje.github.io/_posts/2025-10-27-ai-agents-azure-python-sdk.md

 **Wait for it!**

 🚧 This post is under construction.
-Expected release at the end of November 2025. 🚧
+Expected release in December 2025. 🚧